The mathematics of nature can be simple and cruel. It can come down to one dies, one lives. It’s especially true with bee flies.

 Our guy, the sulphur bee fly, Poecilognathus sulphureus, is found over most of the eastern United States from Texas to New York and Massachusetts, including Florida.
 It’s also found as far south as Costa Rica.

 Unlike bees, they have one set of wings, instead of two.
 They’re strong, agile flyers.
 They have a long proboscis, or tongue, seen in the photo, which they use to sip nectar from flowers.
-In places, they particularly important pollinators, because they’re active early in spring when others have yet to become active.
+In places, they are particularly important pollinators, because they’re active early in spring when others have yet to become active.

 They’re such agile flyers that they can sip nectar from a flower without actually landing on it, which allows them to avoid predators that might be waiting to ambush an unwary pollinator.